PeterPawn/YourFritz/reported_threats/499102/README.md

+# Vulnerabily with FTP server login on FRITZ!OS

 Timeline:

 2016-06-24 13:04 - Vendor notified by (encrypted) e-mail to security@avm.de, there was no proof-of-concept exploit, only a (longer) verbal description of the threat.